georgemm01/Brazos_monitor/README.md

-# Brazos Copy of the CMS Tier3 Site Monitor
+Brazos Copy of the CMS Tier3 Site Monitor
+===

 The [Mitchell Institute Computing](http://mitchcomp.physics.tamu.edu/) through the [Brazos Cluster](http://brazos.tamu.edu/) provides computing resources to the [Mitchell Institute for Fundamental Physics and Astronomy](http://mitchell.tamu.edu/), at the [Texas A&M University](http://www.tamu.edu/).
 This monitor is a most useful tool to make sure that our high throughput cluster is working efficiently, you can see it live here: (http://hepx.brazos.tamu.edu/)[http://hepx.brazos.tamu.edu/], and you can see some status and history notes [here](http://mitchcomp.physics.tamu.edu/status_perf/status_perf.php).

-#### Source code by Joel W. Walker, updated and adapted by Jorge D. Morales
+*Source code by* **Joel W. Walker**, *updated and adapted by* **Jorge D. Morales**

+#### Before you begin:
+- Likely you are using this guide because you will be working in improving and maintaining the monitor.
+So you'll need two get a ```public_html``` directory under your home area, that is boradcasting somewhere on the internet (so that you can point to your browser and see your code working).
+To do that contact the **BRAZOS ADMINS: BRAZOS-HELP@listserv.tamu.edu** and explain your needs.

-For problems regarding adaptions to the Brazos Cluster contact Jorge D. Morales (via gitHub)
+- For problems regarding adaptions to the Brazos Cluster contact Jorge D. Morales (via gitHub)

-For installing in Brazos:
+### Guide for Setting up in Brazos

 1. Make sure that the account hosting the monitor has a public_html directory that is broadcasting to the web.